 If the temperature overheat gauge is no longer in the overheat zone or an overheat warning no longer displays, the vehicle can be driven.
-Continue to drive the vehicle slow for about 10 minutes.
-Keep a safe vehicle distance from the car in front of you.
+Continue to drive the vehicle slowly for about 10 minutes.
+Keep a safe vehicle distance from the vehicle in front.
 If the warning does not come back on, continue to drive normally.